-Obsessive-compulsive disorder (OCD) is an anxiety disorder in which people have recurring, unwanted thoughts, ideas or sensations (obsessions) that make them feel driven to do something repetitively (compulsions).
-The repetitive behaviors, such as hand washing, checking on things, or cleaning, can significantly interfere with a person’s daily activities and social interactions.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder in which people have recurring, unwanted thoughts, ideas, or sensations (obsessions) that make them feel driven to do something repetitively (compulsions).
+Repetitive behaviors, such as hand washing, checking on things, or cleaning, can significantly interfere with a person’s daily activities and social interactions.

 Adult ADD and ADHD

-Attention-deficit disorder (ADD) and Attention deficit Hyperactive Disorder (ADHD) were initially described as neurobehavioral conditions affecting only adolescents.
+Attention-deficit disorder (ADD) and Attention-deficit Hyperactive Disorder (ADHD) were initially described as neurobehavioral conditions affecting only adolescents.
 It is now widely recognized that many people go through life with these conditions.
-Sometimes a person may be coping with ADD for much of their life without consequences, and then it hits them when they are a challenged in a higher level of school, or at a more demanding job.
-Adult ADD affects the executive function of the brain–the brain functions that activate, organize and manage other functions.
+Sometimes a person may be coping with ADD for much of their life without consequences, and then it hits them when they are challenged in a higher level of school, or at a more demanding job.
+Adult ADD affects the executive function of the brain–the brain functions that activate, organize, and manage other functions.
 They cause problems with attention, impulsivity, and overactivity.
-A diagnosis depends on the specific syndromes (inattentive, hyperactive-impulsive and combined).
+A diagnosis depends on the specific syndromes (inattentive, hyperactive-impulsive, and combined).
 Predominant symptoms include having difficulty focusing attention on a task, being easily distracted or bored, struggling to follow instructions, fidgeting, and impatience.